How do the Trends score on sustainability?

 This SDG contribution is aggregated for every underlying investment to arrive at a portfolio SDG contribution measurement for each of the Trends (SDG Score).

-SDG Targets and Scores
+Sustainability Targets and Scores

 Want to learn more about the SDGs?